RikkaApps/Shizuku-API/README.md

 ### Acquire the Binder

-Before using Shizuku APIs, you need to acquire the Binder from Shizuku or Sui.
+The first step is to acquire the Binder from Shizuku or Sui.

-`Shizuku` provides listeners, `Shizuku#addBinderReceivedListener()` and `Shizuku.addBinderDeadListener()`, that allows you to track the life of the binder.
+`Shizuku` class provides listeners, `Shizuku#addBinderReceivedListener()` and `Shizuku.addBinderDeadListener()`, that allows you to track the life of the binder.
 You should call methods in `Shizuku` class when the binder is alive or you will get an `IllegalStateException`.

+The steps to get a Binder from Shizuku and Shizuku are different.

 #### Sui